calebl37/tic-tac-toe-python/README.md

 # tic-tac-toe-python
 tic-tac-toe in python
 just follow the instructions
-Note: graphics are not great
+graphics are not great
+Note: the only game configuration is 3 by 3